-- The board is behind on getting regulation projects out for public comment.
+The board will continue to work on regulation projects and make efforts to streamline processes where possible.
+Current regulation projects include amendments to the following regulations: 1st Project: 12 AAC 75.200, REGISTERED GUIDE-OUTFITTER PROVIDING SERVICES 12 AAC 75.230, GUIDE USE AREA REGISTRATION 12 AAC 75.240, SUPERVISION 12 AAC 75.250, PARTICIPATION IN A HUNT 12 AAC 75.400, TRANSPORTER ACTIVITY REPORT 12 AAC 75.405, MARKING OF AIRCRAFT AND VESSELS USED BY TRANSPORTERS 12 AAC 75.440, PROFESSIONAL ETHICS STANDARS FOR PROVIDERS OF TRANSPORTATION SERVICES.
+12 AAC 75.455, HELICOPTER USE 12 AAC 75.655, BOAT-BASED TRANSPORTERS WITH LIVING ACCOMMODATIONS ON SALTWATER 2nd Project: 12 AAC 75.100, APPLICATION FOR REGISTERED GUIDE-OUTFITTER EXAMINATION 12 AAC 75.110, REGISTERED GUIDE-OUTFITTER EXAMINATIONS 12 AAC 75.260, REGISTERED GUIDE-OUTFITTER CONTRACT REQUIREMENTS The board is behind on getting regulation projects out for public comment.
 This is primarily due to the complication of the regulations process at the department over the last five or more years, and the overburden of tasks to staff being shared between multiple Boards.
-The board has also experienced some turnover in members and the chairman. - In addition to current regulatory projects, the board will continue work on the following: Complete the process to help DNR implement the Guide Concession Program as authorized by statute.
-Construct a workgroup for transporter concessions. - Start a new regulations project to simply repeal unneeded regulations. - There are regulations that are duplicates, outdated and simply uneeded.
-A repeal project should be simple with no delays for in-house legal review because the board has sole authority to repeal regulations. - Seek Legislative support to - -Provide for emergency situations by relaxing some regulations for a contracting guide-outfitter in some situations. - -Add survivorship for emergency transfers. - -Remove some former regulations from statute so the board may make changes. - -Allow for hunt planner and booking agent licenses. - -Add (two?) guide seats to the board to ease the workload of board members. - -Provide Commissioner emergency authority to deal with unforeseen situations (covid, licensee illness, deaths, etc.) - -Authorize the Board to implement continuing education for licensees. - -Change the fine amount that triggers license suspension. - Continue to strengthen the ethics standards.
+The board has also experienced some turnover in members and the chairman.
+In addition, the Governor's administrative order to pause all regulation projects until further notice has put all of the board's current regulation projects on hold.
+In addition to current regulatory projects, the board will continue work on the following: Complete the process to help DNR implement the Guide Concession Program as authorized by statute.
+Construct a workgroup for transporter concessions.
+Start a new regulations project to simply repeal the unneeded regulations.
+Seek Legislative support to provide for emergency situations by relaxing some regulations for a contracting guide- outfitter in some situations, add survivorship for emergency transfers, remove some former regulations from statute so the board may make changes, allow for hunt planner and booking agent licenses, add guide seats to the board to ease the workload of board members, provide Commissioner emergency authority to deal with unforeseen situations (covid, licensee illness, deaths, etc.), authorize the board to implement continuing education for licensees, change the fine amounts that triggers license suspensions. o Continue to strengthen the ethics standards.
 We continue to incorporate ethical violations into sanction actions.
 Moving forward, ethics violations may need to be incorporated into the disciplinary guidelines and precedence matrix.
 These violations are very difficult to maneuver and often times are without enough proof to justify board action.
 The board recognizes these barriers and plans to move forward with procedures to aid in the decision process of ethics violations once current projects are complete.